 According to Susan Harris who wrote a 2000 Vero Beach Magazine article on the Highwaymen, one of Buckner’s biggest fans was Cathy Godsey, a third generation Floridian and owner of two of Vero Beach’s best known hotels, the DoubleTree Guest Suites and the Palm Court Resort.
 She owned several Backus paintings and was a huge supporter of George’s work.
 In fact, his was the first of the Highwaymen’s work she purchased.
 Leaning on her background in art, she praised Buckner’s work: “I’m amazed by the way he has progressed….
 His work is extremely detailed—he captures the magic of Florida clouds on a par with, if not better than, Bean Backus.”

-George Buckner died from cancer on December 7, 2002 at the Indian River Hospital in Vero Beach.
-He passed away just two weeks after the Highwaymen were featured on the front page of the New York Times art section.
+George Buckner died of cancer on December 7, 2002, at the Indian River Hospital in Vero Beach.
+He passed away just two weeks after the Highwaymen were featured on the front page of the New York Times Art section.
 His son Reuben says he was a kind and quiet man who was always ready to help someone.
-He had an unwavering love for his family and a strong talent in both art and music.
+He had an unwavering love for his family and strong talent in both art and music.

 His subject matter was initially wide ranging.
 In 1997, he told reporter Ethel Yari, “When I started, I painted everything—fruit, mountains and snow scenes, even though I never saw any snow.
 But they didn’t sell.
 Buyers wanted Florida landscapes.”
 So he worked to perfect what sold.
 Before he died, his landscapes commanded prices in the thousands.